j-tesla/j-tesla/README.md

 <!--- ⚡ Fun fact: *Python* is older than *C++* and *Java*. -->

-- :memo: The languages I work on:
+- :memo: The languages I use these days:

 <img src="https://wakatime.com/share/@j_tesla/bdf4246a-6e44-4441-87e6-ea13fc96a824.png" width="700"/>